Oadelek/The-Eren-Yaegar-Bot/README.md

 Feel free to fork this repository, submit pull requests, or suggest new features or improvements.
 If you encounter any issues or have suggestions for new responses or topics, please open an issue.

-Happy discussing "Attack on Titan"!
+Happy discussing Attack on Titan!